AnyKeyShik/CTF_Code/README.md

 * In task dir:
     * Files what must be served to players are placed in dir named `static`
     * Files for placement on the org's server placed in dir named `service`
-* Scripts and other writeups are also categorized in their respective dirs
+* Scripts and other writeups stuff are also categorized by their respective dirs
 * Writeups present as PDF files in the root of respective dir in dir `writeups`

 ## Tasks and writeups: